 Best Dash Cams for High Heat Environments

 One of our most frequently asked questions when it comes to dash cam selection is in regards to how the camera will perform in high heat conditions.
-Most customers are familiar with the idea of capacitors which avoid many of the risks associated with batteries in extreme temperatures, and while this is definitely part of the equation, most high end dash cams (>$200) already have capacitors, so what other factors are worth noting and what models do we recommend?
-The form factor of the device, number of cooling vents, and internal features all play a role so here are our top 3 choices for high heat environments:
+Most customers are familiar with the idea of capacitors which avoid many of the risks associated with batteries in extreme temperatures, and while this is definitely part of the equation.
+So what other factors are worth noting and what models do we recommend?
+The form factor of the device, number of cooling vents, and internal features all play a role so here are our top choices for high heat environments:

 Hopefully this article has been helpful in choosing a dash cam suitable for your climate.
-We are continually expanding our range to provide reliable and high quality products for all varieties of applications.
-If you have any questions about the dash cams discussed feel free to email us at firstname.lastname@example.org
+If you have any questions about the dash cams discussed feel free to come talk to us - we are here to help!